1952 Summer Olympics: Sports events

-There were 4,925 athletes from 69 countries, of which the Soviet Union first participated in the Olympics and Germany for the first time since World War II.
-A total of 149 competitions were held in 17 different sports.
+There were 4,925 athletes from 69 countries, with the Soviet Union making its Olympic debut and Germany participating for the first time since World War II.
+A total of 149 events were held in 17 different sports.

-The biggest heroes of the Games were Viktor Chukarin of the Soviet Union, who won four gymnastics Olympic gold medals, and Czechoslovakia's Emil Zátopek, who won three running golds.
-The United States achieved the most medals; 40 gold, 19 silver, 17 bronze.
+The most-medalling athletes of the Games were Viktor Chukarin of the Soviet Union, who won four gymnastics Olympic gold medals, and Czechoslovakia's Emil Zátopek, who won three track golds.
+The United States won the most gold and total medals, with 40 and 76.
 The host country, Finland, had 6 gold, 3 silver and 13 bronze medals.

 Shooting

 Shooting was competed in seven events, six of which (rifle sports) were conducted at the Malmi Shooting Range in moderately difficult wind conditions.
 Tough results were still fired in Helsinki, as the top four deer shooting broke world records.
 World records for knee position were also broken in free and small rifles.
 Shotgun shooting took place at the Huopalahti shooting range.

 Ten countries took medals from the shooting.
 Norway was the only country to win two gold medals, with the Soviet Union winning the most medals.
-Boris Andreyev was the only shooter in the Soviet Union to win two medals.
+Boris Andreyev was the only Soviet shooter to win two multiple medals.
 A Finnish winner was already celebrated in a miniature rifle when Vilho Ylönen had time to play on the radio Björneborgarnas marsch.
 However, in an hour-long countdown, the Norwegian Erling Asbjørn Kongshaug was declared the winner of the competition.